shestakov/wordroller/README.md

 - Numbering (list definitions, actual lists, including paragraphs into lists)
 - All kinds of headers and footers
 - Basic support for styles
+- **Text search and replacement**
 - **Basic support for complex fields, primarily PAGE and NUMPAGES.**

 ## Q&A

-Q) Why version 0.1 not 1.0?
+~~Q) Why version 0.1 not 1.0?~~

-A) While Wordroller is already used in production environment, I suppose there is a field for improvement regarding the API to make it more friendly and comprehensible.
-With your feedback.
+~~A) While Wordroller is already used in production environment, I suppose there is a field for improvement regarding the API to make it more friendly and comprehensible.
+With your feedback.~~

 ---